 Reference intervals used by the Animal Health Diagnostic Center of Cornell University

-Reference intervals were established by collecting blood from at least 50 adult healthy animals.
+Our most recent intervals were established by collecting blood from at least 120 adult healthy animals.
 These healthy animals were obtained from a variety of sources (eg, student- or faculty-owned).
 Therefore, the reference intervals are only applicable for adult animals and not young animals.
-Results from young animals may fall outside our reference intervals because of age-dependent changes in their analytes.
+Results from young animals may fall outside our reference intervals because of age-dependent changes in test results.
 For example, phosphate concentrations and alkaline phosphatase activity are higher in young animals and decrease to within reference intervals at about one year of age.
 Foals and calves have microcytic erythrocytes until one year of age.
 Hematocrits are lower and lymphocyte counts are higher in puppies and kittens under four months of age.
 Similarly, immunoglobin concentrations are lower in animals under one year of age.